 The pandemic has spurred and accelerated digital transformations across industries, with more services available online and an increase in social media activity.
 As internet usage increases, senior citizens and children, in particular, can be more vulnerable to cybercrimes.
 Women with a passion for teaching have an opportunity to aid in building a more cyber-literate society – increasing awareness among family and community members at large of internet safety.

 The World Economic Forum’s “The Global Risks Report 2021” drives home the need for a robust and proactive approach to cybersecurity.
 According to the report, cybersecurity failure is “among the highest likelihood risks of the next ten years.”
 This comes at a time when the cyber workforce gap is a large one, encompassing more than 3 million open jobs, according to (ISC)2.

-It’s high time to bring more voices, perspectives and diversity to cyber, to protect organizations and people now and in the future.
-This requires a multi-pronged approach, including highlighting meaningful contributions of women in cyber, thereby providing role models and examples; creating mentorship programs and opportunities at all levels; encouraging diverse career paths and experiences when entering the field; and involving girls, at a young age, in STEM programs and challenges.
+It’s high time to bring more voices, perspectives and diversity to cyber, to protect organisations and people now and in the future.
+This requires a multi-pronged approach, including highlighting meaningful contributions of women in cyber, thereby providing role models and examples; creating mentorship programmes and opportunities at all levels; encouraging diverse career paths and experiences when entering the field; and involving girls, at a young age, in STEM programmes and challenges.

 Even seemingly small, individual actions and examples can accumulate to have a positive impact.
 As we’ve seen with the “butterfly effect” phenomenon, “an event as simple as the flutter of a butterfly wing has the potential to create a storm on the other side of the world.”
 Through the actions that organisations, leaders and individuals take today to inspire and involve more women in cyber, they can create a butterfly effect of meaningful change – and a more inclusive and expansive group of cyber warriors can take flight.